 For Rahul Alim at Custom Creatives, the key stage to track besides deals won is “qualified presentations given.”
 Although his business has a full sales cycle with rounds of calls and emails happening beforehand, he focuses on this crucial stage first.

 If a lot of deals are lost during this stage, it’s a sign that employees may need more coaching, or that the pipeline needs more scrutiny.
-“We need to look at the full sales funnel and quality of the people being reached,” Rahul explained.
+“We need to look at the full sales funnel and quality of the people being reached,” Alim explained.
 “We don’t want to do presentations for all people.
 We want to respect their time and make sure they can fully benefit from what we do.”